cgcouto/MDsim/README.md

 ### Running Multiple Trials

 In MATLAB, parallelizing our loops is really easy.
 We just use parfor and tweak the parallel pool settings as needed.
-In C++, we need to We could have used pthreads - the built-in solution for multi-threading - but we decided to use OpenMP because it's more flexible and more intuitive to implement.
+In C++, the solutions give us much more control.
+We could have used pthreads - the built-in solution for multi-threading - but we decided to use OpenMP because it's more flexible and more intuitive to implement.
 If you want to know more about OpenMP, there's a book in the lab called 'The OpenMP Common Core'.
 It's a good read - the first two chapters explain the fundamentals of parallel computing really well.

 ## Closing Thoughts